dependency-check-team/dependency-check/readme.md

 ignores a module.
 This works for both `--unused` and `--missing`.
 You can specify as many separate `--ignore-module` arguments as you want.
 For example running `dependency-check ./package.json --unused --ignore-module foo` will not tell you if the `foo` module was not used in your code.
 Supports globbing patterns through the use of [micromatch](https://www.npmjs.com/package/micromatch), so eg. `--ignore-module "@types/*" is possible`

+### --ignore-unknown-extensions, -u

+won't fail when finding imported files with file extensions that no detectives has been registered for

 ### --no-default-entries

 running eg. `dependency-check package.json tests.js --no-default-entries` won't add any default entries despite the main path given being one to a package.json or module folder.
 So only the `tests.js` file will be checked